7 Best Kansas Basketball Players of All Time, Ranked

 7. Joel Embiid

-Starting just 20 games, Embiid makes the list for his dominating presence on the court.
+Starting just 20 games, Embiid makes the list for his dominating presence when he was on the court.
 That year, he averaged 11.2 points, 8.1 rebounds, 1.4 assists, and 2.6 blocks per game across 23.1 minutes per outing.

 He was the No. 3 pick in 2014, was the Big 12 Defensive Player of the Year, and second-team All-Big 12.